-- 23. Loans out of Foreign Currency Non-Resident Accounts (Banks), (FCNR [B] Deposits Scheme) and Inter-Bank Foreign Currency (IBFC) deposits shall be included as part of bank credit for the purpose of these Directions.
-Banks shall use the conversion rate announced by Financial Benchmarks India Private Limited (FBIL) for the purpose of converting foreign assets / liabilities for reporting in the statutory returns mentioned at paragraphs 4 and 5 of these directions.
+F. Loans out of FCNR (B) Deposits and Inter-Bank Foreign Currency (IBFC) Deposits conversion rate announced by Financial Benchmarks India Private Limited (FBIL) for the purpose of converting foreign assets / liabilities for reporting in the statutory returns mentioned at paragraphs 4 and 5 of these directions.
 For conversion of assets / liabilities in other currencies, banks may use New York Closing Rate pertaining to the day end of the reporting day for converting such currencies into USD and then use the reference rate of FBIL for USD/ INR for the same day for conversion into INR.